 Power + generator management: Several power outages, whole-house and portable generators, including emergency repairs, and installation oversight—gas line hookups, meter replacement, videoing in homeowners for professional training, and inspections

-Plumbing issues + flooding: Basement and street flooding during New Orleans summer downpours (which included safeguarding vehicles), backed up plumbing due to septic issues and tree roots, assorted leaking pipes
+Plumbing, leaking + flooding issues: Basement and street flooding during New Orleans summer downpours (which included safeguarding vehicles), backed up plumbing due to septic issues and tree roots, assorted leaking pipes, leaking solar tube

-Theft and Security: Home security alarm malfunction followed by automatic police response, diagnosing a catalytic converter theft and facilitating replacement, monitoring against porch piracy
+Theft + security: Home security alarm malfunction followed by automatic police response, diagnosing a catalytic converter theft and facilitating replacement, monitoring against porch piracy

-Weather: Four hurricanes (each in a different home), and three rural, snowy winters between New Hampshire and Wisconsin
+Weather + natural disasters: Four hurricanes (each in a different home), three rural, snowy winters between New Hampshire and Wisconsin, and familiarity with wildfire preparedness

 Tree hazards: Trees sparking power lines, coordinating the removal of a tree including street closure for crane access and gaining neighbor cooperation